sirrice/sirrice.github.io/writing/encdec.md

 .blue { background: #B4C7E7; }
 </style>

-# Writing as an Encode/Decode process
+# How to syntactically structure your writing

 The purpose of writing is to communicate to the reader.
-Writing is a lossy encoding procedure, and reading is a lossy decoding procedure.
-We want the communication to exhibit three properties:
+Since both writing and reading are lossy processes, we want to write in a way that:

-* It is unambiguous
+* is unambiguous
-* It is easy to read (discussed below)
+* is easy to read (discussed below)
-* It is convincing
+* is convincing

 It turns out that _syntactic structure_ directly affect the reader's ability to easily and accurately decode what's on the page!